History, Mission, and Facilities

 The Anlyan Center for Medical Research and Education is the medical school’s largest state-of-the-art research and educational facility.
 Completed in November 2002, this outstanding facility is located on the corner of Cedar Street and Congress Avenue and encompasses a full city block.
 The building includes six floors of laboratories for disease-based research, core facilities for genomics and magnetic resonance imaging, and state-of-the-art teaching space for anatomy and histology.
 This facility provides laboratories and offices for the departments of Internal Medicine, Genetics, Immunobiology, Laboratory Medicine, Neurosurgery, and Radiology and Biomedical Imaging.

 Edward S. Harkness Memorial Hall, 367 Cedar Street, is a student dormitory with the Nicholas P. R. Spinelli student lounge, the Class of 1958 Fitness Center, dining facilities, and the Phyllis Bodel Childcare Center.
-The School of Medicine offices of admissions, student affairs, financial aid, and international health and student programs are located on the second floor.
-The offices of education, student research, M.D.-Ph.D.
-Program, and multicultural affairs are located on the third floor.
+The School of Medicine offices of admissions, student affairs, financial aid, global health education, and student research are located on the second floor.
+The offices of the deputy dean for education, curriculum, the M.D.-Ph.D.
+Program, and Diversity, Inclusion, Community Engagement, and Equity are located on the third floor.

 The VA Connecticut Healthcare System, West Haven, a major teaching affiliate of the School of Medicine, is the site of the Paralyzed Veterans of America/EPVA Center for Neuroscience and Regeneration Research of Yale University.